-Allowance: Corporate Citizen Classification Any Employee Type Any Description An employee is eligible for an allowance for any day or part-day they are designated and available to perform the duties of one of the following roles: 1.
-First Aid Officer .
+Classification Any Employee Type Any Description An employee is eligible for an allowance for any day or part-day they are designated and available to perform the duties of one of the following roles: 1.
+First Aid Officer.
 The employee must be designated as the primary contact for first aid and perform the duties of a first aid officer in a workplace or work group.
 They must hold a base level or higher first aid qualification that is a nationally recognised statement of attainment in providing first aid issued by a registered training organisation that is accredited to deliver first aid training and to issue qualifications for nationally endorsed first aid unit(s) of competency.
-This would normally provide competencies required to recognise and respond to common life- threatening injuries or illnesses including: life-support using cardiopulmonary resuscitation (CPR), and management of the casualty and incident until the arrival of medical or other assistance, as well as treatment of minor illnesses and injuries.
-If the qualification of an employee who is in receipt of the allowance is no longer current, the Chief Executive may allow the continued payment of the allowance for a short period to allow for re-qualification.
-The Chief Executive may reimburse fees for renewal of an employee's first aid qualification.
-2. Fire Warden .
+This would normally provide competencies required to recognise and respond to common life-threatening injuries or illnesses including: life-support using cardiopulmonary resuscitation (CPR), and management of the casualty and incident until the arrival of medical or other assistance, as well as treatment of minor illnesses and injuries.
+If the qualification of an employee who is in receipt of the allowance is no longer current, the chief executive may allow the continued payment of the allowance for a short period to allow for re-qualification.
+The chief executive may reimburse fees for renewal of an employee's first aid qualification.
+2. Fire Warden.
 The employee must be a designated fire warden in a workplace or work group who has completed the appropriate training.
 All Fire Warden training will be provided at no cost to the employee.
 3. Elected and Trained Health and Safety Representative (HSR).
 The employee must be a member of a work group, elected by that work group as an HSR in accordance with Part 5 of the Work Health and Safety Act 2011 and must have successfully completed a recognised HSR training program approved by WorkSafe ACT.
 An employee elected as a Deputy HSR is not eligible for the allowance unless they are performing the duties of the HSR in the HSR's absence.

-Conditions All the following conditions apply: All the following conditions apply: 1.
-The allowance must not be included in salary for overtime or penalty payments. is paid takes over those dutie If an employee who normally undertakes a role is absent and another employee who is qualified to perform all the duties for which the allowance is paid takes over those duties, the relieving employee is entitled to be paid the allowance.
-An employee who holds a combination of First Aid Officer, Fire Warden or HSR roles is eligible for one payment of the allowance only.
-Rate/Frequency Rate as at on agreement date 1% from 08/06/2023 1.74% from 07/12/2023 1.5% from 06/06/2024 2.44% from 05/12/2024 1% from 05/06/2025 1.93% from 04/12/2025 Per Day \$2.98 \$3.01 \$3.06 \$3.11 \$3.18 \$3.22 \$3.28 Payment on Leave b) paid personal leave or other leave where leave is on reduced pay, or The allowance is payable during: a) long service leave, paid birth or primary care giver's leave or annual leave; b) paid personal leave or other leave with pay for up to one month.
-Where leave is on reduced pay, or without pay, the allowance must be proportionately reduced or withdrawn accordingly.
-The allowance is included in salary for payment in lieu of long service leave and annual leave.
-Exclusions The First Aid allowance is not payable to employees who, as part of their normal duties, are required to maintain a First Aid qualification.
+Conditions All the following conditions apply: 1.
+The allowance must not be included in salary for overtime or penalty payments.
+2. If an employee who normally undertakes a role is absent and another employee who is qualified to perform all the duties for which the allowance is paid takes over those duties, the relieving employee is entitled to be paid the allowance.
+An employee who holds a combination of First Aid Officer, Fire Warden or HSR roles is eligible for one payment of the allowance only. ch the allowance is paid takes over On agreement effective date 1% from 08/06/2023 1.74% from 07/12/2023 1.5% from 06/06/2024 2.44% from 05/12/2024 1% from 05/06/2025 1.93% from 04/12/2025 Rate/Frequency Per day \$2.98 \$3.01 \$3.06 \$3.11 \$3.18 \$3.22 \$3.28 Payment on Leave Not paid during any type of unpaid leave.
+Exclusions The allowance is not payable to any of the following: 1.
+An employee who is not an HSR and is paid Advanced First Aid allowance.
+2. An employee who is not an HSR or Fire Warden and is required to maintain a first aid qualification as part of their normal duties.
+Definition "Workplace" means a work location at which the employee, and one or more work colleagues, performs duty.
+Note: It does not include the home location when working from home.
 Allowance Type Functional